 To check out the fares: SG transport fare calculator

 Traveling with a group?
 Check out these airport transfer options:

 Getting around Changi Airport

-Changi Airport has 3 terminals.
-And that means, be prepared to walk.
+Changi Airport has 4 terminals.
+And that means, being prepared to walk.
 A lot!
 So put on your comfiest shoes, and explore all that Changi can offer.

 To get to the other terminals, you can opt to take the Skytrain, free shuttle bus, or walk via the travellators.
 Since I love trains, of course you know which one I took.
 It takes only four minutes to get to the other terminal, so relish the view outside.

 Skytrain connecting terminals 1 to 3 operates from 5 AM to 2:30 AM.
 The Skytrain is free and you can access it from Transit Hall and Public Area.

 There is also a free Transit Shuttle Bus between T2 (Gate E) and T3 (Gate B) that operates from 2:30 AM to 5 AM.
 Transit Shuttle Buses between T2 and T4 are operational 24 hours for passengers with a valid onward boarding pass.

 By the way, much of this airport is carpeted so there is less noise and walking felt more comfortable for me.